 Define the name for the default tax (e.g. VAT in the UK, MwSt. in Germany), and the tax percentage value.
 This tax will apply by default to all Company Clients, unless a different one is defined in the Contact window (see more details in the Toolbox manual).

 Extra Taxes can be defined by clicking on the drop-down menu next to Tax % and entering the Edit Extra Taxes.
-Once in, right click to Add a new tax: specify the tax name and percentage.
+Once in, right-click to add a new tax: specify the tax name and percentage.
 By default, all configured additional taxes will apply in addition to the standard tax.
-And at Company level you can select which taxes should apply for that Client.
+And at the Company level you can select which taxes should apply to that Client.

 If e.g. the local tax is 10% and there is an extra tax of 20%, in a Project which total is 1,000.00, the calculation is done like this: 1,000 + 0.1*1,000 + 0.2*1,000 = 1,300